reidmorrison/semantic_logger/api.md

 #### Enabling Log Level Signal handler

-On startup SemanticLogger does not register any signals so that it does not interfere with any existing signal handlers.
+On startup Semantic Logger does not register any signals so that it does not interfere with any existing signal handlers.
 In order to enable the above log level changes the signal handler must be registered by calling `SemanticLogger.add_signal_handler`